itarzamas/testing-sqlalchemy-after-create-event/README.md

-# Testing SQLAlchemy 'after_create' event
+# Testing SQLAlchemy 'after_create' event in a Flask application